rust-lang/cc-rs/README.md

 If none of these variables exist, cc-rs uses built-in defaults

-In addition to the the above optional environment variables, `cc-rs` has some functions with hard requirements on some variables supplied by [cargo's build-script driver][cargo] that it has the `TARGET`, `OUT_DIR`, `OPT_LEVEL`, and `HOST` variables.
+In addition to the above optional environment variables, `cc-rs` has some functions with hard requirements on some variables supplied by [cargo's build-script driver][cargo] that it has the `TARGET`, `OUT_DIR`, `OPT_LEVEL`, and `HOST` variables.